dcndn4/HW_3_Whale_Port-folio-/README_working.md

 >   Possible explanations for the improved performance over the last year are discussed - and they are very different.
 Returns data alone is not sufficient by itself - it needs to be seen within the context of the overall market.

 ### Boiled down, returns are a pure numerical value about the benefits received from owning a certain stock or portfolio.
+Although not cash benefits, since investors don't sell every day.. it is the unrealized gains/losses over time.
 It doesn't include any contextual information at all, it's simply a statement about the results achieved by that specific investment.

 ## Standard Deviation (std in pandas)